 Over-specialisation, such as being over-reliant on producing a limited range of goods for the global market, is a further risk associated with globalisation.
 A sudden downturn in world demand for one of these products can plunge an economy into a recession.
 Many developing countries suffer by over-specialising in a limited range of products, such as agriculture and tourism.

-Globalisation generates winners and losers, and for this reason it is likely to increase inequality, as richer nations benefit more than poorer ones.
+- Globalisation generates winners and losers, and for this reason it is likely to increase inequality, as richer nations benefit more than poorer ones.
+The awareness of rising inequality, along with job losses, has been argued to have contributed to the rise in anti-globalisation movements.

 The main issues arising from globalisation for the UK are: